Skip to main content

 Use secrets

-When you use secrets in your app settings, a default security mechanism protects them from being exfiltrated.
+When you use secrets in your app settings, a default security mechanism protects them from exfiltration.

 For example, if you store an access token along with the URL for a service to authenticate, any URL change ideally requires you to resubmit the secret.
 Otherwise, your app could connect to the changed URL and leak the access token.
 You can prevent such a leak by resubmitting the secret after changing any properties related to it, such as URLs, IP addresses, port numbers, service names, and others.